 email@example.com • 232 0760 • GEB 4.306

-Kathy Thatcher assists faculty and graduate students with federal grant submissions.
+Kathy Thatcher assists faculty and graduate students with federal and foundation grant submissions.
 She holds a M.Ed. in Higher Education Administration from UT Austin (2010) and is a Certified Research Administrator (2009).
-In seventeen years with the University and ten years as a research administrator, Ms. Thatcher has worked with offices across campus including, most recently, the Community College Leadership Program's Center for Community College Student Engagement and the Section of Neurobiology.
+Ms. Thatcher has worked for twenty years with the University and fifteen years providing pre- and post-award grant support to UT faculty.
+She is an active member of the National Council for University Research Administrators (NCURA).

 firstname.lastname@example.org • 232 1479 • GEB 4.306